-Editor’s note: Profiles of numerous contributors are missing below, and will be inserted in due course.
+Editor’s note: Profiles of several contributors are missing.
+They will be added in due course.
 For a complete list of all the posts on this blog, please visit Table of Contents.

 Alphabetical order (last name)

 Arif Babul is a University of Victoria Distinguished Professor in the Department of Physics and Astronomy at the University of Victoria in British Columbia, Canada, where he researches on how cosmic structure — like our own Milky Way galaxy — emerged from an extremely smooth state at very early time.

 Azhar Chaudhry (shown above, at right, with His Highness the Aga Khan) started photography in 1961 working in the darkroom to development and print black and white photographs.
 He jointed the NATION Group in 1962 and was promoted to the rank of chief photographer.

 Azhar photographed His Highness the Aga Khan during his many trips to East Africa.

 He took many stunning photographs of late President Jomo Kenyatta and former president Daniel Arap Moi.
 He has also photographed Charlie Chaplin and several Bollywood stars.

 Gulshan Chunara was born in Bombay.
 She spent part of her childhood in Karachi before emigrating to London at the age of 10 in the 60s.
 After leaving secondary school, she worked for the Greater London Council and National Westminster Bank.
 She joined the Daily Telegraph in 1976 as a secretary first, then as editorial assistant to specialist journalists in the newsroom.
 She left the Telegraph in 2006 and now works as a freelance personal and editorial assistant to various Editors of the Daily and Sunday Express and OK magazine.